basecamp/kamal-site/docs/upgrading/configuration-changes.md

   remote: ssh://docker@docker-builder
 ```

-You can force Kamal to only use the remote builder, by setting `local: false`.
+You can force Kamal to only use the remote builder, by setting `local: false`:

 ```yaml
 builder: